sydalwedaie/movie-watchlist/README.md

 ### Continued development

 -   Add a _Next Page_ function to the search results
--   Make the ap a PWA
+-   Make the site a PWA

 ## Acknowledgments